chora-io/mods/governor/spec/02_msg.md

 ## Draft Definitions

-`MsgUpdateParameters` - Only the configured admin account can update module parameters.
+`MsgUpdateParameters` - Only the admin can update module parameters.

 ...